JerryBerry12/python-tools-games/README.md

 wikipediaQueryBot - a script that looks up stuff on wikipedia for you. - Me

+knockKnockJokes - tell this script knock-knock jokes,
+DISCLAIMER: this script does not tell you jokes; you tell it jokes.
+Made by @JerryBerry34

 ## Future Items ##
 multipleChoiceTrivia - a user supplied trivia game!
 Made by me